PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 ![Sensor property window for new sensor](../../.gitbook/assets/cbpi4-plugin-properties-example.png)

 The Sensor Name and Sensor Type will be always required, even if you don't add properties to your plugin.
-However, the other porperties need to be added via  @parameters right in front of your class.
+However, the other properties need to be added via  @parameters right in front of your class.
 Properties can be added to all plugins except for the CBPiExtension.

 ```python
 @parameters([Property.Select(label="Sensor", options=getSensors()),